mirror/dd-wrt/src/router/olsrd/lib/bmf/README_BMF.txt

   network interfaces.
 * Debug level 9 gives a better indication of what happens to each handled multicast/broadcast packet.
-To run the olsr daemon with debug level 9, run "olsrd -d 9".
+To run the olsr daemon with debug level 9, run "olsrd -d 9"; if you're only interested in BMF debug messages, run "olsrd -d 9 | grep -i bmf".
 * Can now deal with network interface removal ("ifdown eth1") and addition ("ifup eth1").
 * CRC-calculation for duplicate detection is done over first 256